lvzrr/VerbOSe/README.md

 ```
 You can change the settings [here](https://github.com/lvzrr/VerbOSe/blob/main/processing_chain.py)
 ## Audio segmentation
-You can find the audio segmentation function [here](https://github.com/lvzrr/VerbOSe/blob/main/stt_methods.py) at the segment() method, this splits the signal based on fixed parameters when the module detects there is a big enough silence.
+You can find the audio segmentation function [here](https://github.com/lvzrr/VerbOSe/blob/main/stt_methods.py) at the segment() method, this splits the signal based on fixed parameters `(can be modified)` when the module detects there is a big enough silence.

 This chunks of audio are written to memory in the `./temp/chunks` folder (will be gnerated automatically at the start of the program, they will delete themselves)
 ```bash